Tienray: History

-The village was first mentioned between 1324 and 1364 as Tedenrade, and means "forest cultivation of Tedo or Tiedo (person)".
+The village was first mentioned between 1324 and 1364 as Tedenrade, meaning "forest cultivation of Tedo or Tiedo (person)".
 Tienray developed in the Middle Ages on newly cultivated land.
 It used to belong to the Land van Kessel.
 In 1442, a Lady chapel was built in Tienray which became a site of pilgrimage.

 In 1580, the village became part of Spanish Guelders.
 In 1713, after the War of the Spanish Succession, it became part of Prussia.
 In 1794, Tienray was conquered by France, and became part of the United Kingdom of the Netherlands in 1815.
-In 1830, the area choose the side of Belgium during the Belgian Revolution, but was definitely awarded to the Netherlands in 1839.
+In 1830, the area chose the side of Belgium during the Belgian Revolution, but was definitely awarded to the Netherlands in 1839.

 The Catholic Our Lady Comforter of the Oppressed Church is a cruciform church built between 1949 and 1950 as a replacement of the 1944 church which was destroyed by the Germans.
 Between 1982 and 1983, a replica of the destroyed Lourdes cave from 1888 was added to the church.
 The statue of Mary was hidden by the priest in October 1944 and has survived the war.

 Tienray was home to 54 people in 1840.
 In 1883, a joint railway station with Meerlo opened on the Nijmegen to Venlo railway line.
 The station closed in 1940.
 The village was severely damaged during World War II.
 A resistance monument has placed to honour Hanna van de Voort, a maternity nurse who lived in Tienray at the time.
 Van de Voort found hiding places for 143 Jewish children most of whom survived the war.